 3. In AppData Properties window, go to the “Security” tab and then click on “Edit…” to change the permissions.

 4. Now, click on “Add…“.

 5. In Select Users or Groups window, type “Everyone” in the ‘Enter the object names to select‘ and then click on “Check Names“.
+An underline will appear below Everyone.
 Click on “OK“.

 6. Coming back to the Permissions for AppData window, select “Everyone” and then check the “Full Control“.

 7. Finally, click on “Apply” and “OK” to save the changes on your computer.

 Reboot your computer.
 After rebooting your computer, try to update your Windows.

 Emptying the SoftwareDistribution folder on your computer and then running a batch file on your computer will solve this issue.